Linhkust/Novel-ML-framework-for-residential-property-valuation/README.md

 ### 2. Feature Engineering

 Our study uses the pre-trained Deeplabv3+ from [VainF](https://github.com/VainF/DeepLabV3Plus-Pytorch).
 Detailed codes of how to implement the semantic segmentation can be found on his Github page (truly thanks).
-The segmentation results of panoramas, GSVs, and validation datasets can be downloaded [here]() via Baidu Cloud.
+The segmentation results of panoramas, GSVs, and validation datasets can be downloaded [here](https://drive.google.com/file/d/1kRfEm9HWoQXxguyI13AsyQwEFI_i2QR4/view?usp=sharing).

 #### How to get the image masks using the Segment Anything Model?